Assistant vs Second Shooter

 I still second shoot from time to time, and love being the helpful hand to the primary photographer.
 It can be so much fun.

 Why would you need or want a second shooter on your wedding day?

 HOWEVER, if you are having more than 150 guests in attendance, then I would suggest having a second shooter to ensure full coverage.
 I feel very confident in shooting up to around 150 guests, knowing that I can cover all the events that are happening.
-Any more than a 150, and my ability to cover everything can become strained and it may be helpful to have a second shooter there, especially during the party when everyone wants their photo taken!
+Any more than 150 and my ability to cover everything can become strained.
+In those situations it may be helpful to have a second shooter there, especially during the party when everyone wants their photo taken!